asakusabashi0593/Free_Hand_Function_PC/README.md

 3. The free-hand feature first minimizes all other windows and ensures the desktop screen is visible.
 Then, on the desktop, the feature locates the coordinates of the Firefox icon and double-clicks it to open Firefox.

-4. Next, the feature finds the specific character and locates its coordinates.
+4. Next,, the feature finds the specific character and locates its coordinates.
 Then, it performs a single click to enter the designated URL.